The 990 Aftershock has an issue

 What are the main reliability issues with the Mossberg 990 Aftershock?

-Can the Mossberg 990 Aftershock be easily customized with aftermarket parts?
+Is the Mossberg 990 Aftershock compatible with aftermarket stocks?

-The 990 Aftershock is compatible with the Magpul SGA stock without modification.
-However, options for aftermarket handguards are limited, restricting some customization possibilities.
+Yes, the Mossberg 990 Aftershock is compatible with the Magpul SGA stock without requiring any modifications.
+However, options for aftermarket handguards are limited.

 More Reviews Videos You Might Like